Blog post

 Not only did it make perfect sense for Lagerhaus to implement self-checkout, but, more importantly, it freed up the time of the store associates, who are now able to support the customers on the floor, enhancing the overall customer experience as well as devoting time to retail operations, such as real-time inventory corrections, visual merchandising and in-store team-training.

-Lifestyle retailer, Granit, have also seen huge success from implementing self-checkout.
+Lifestyle retailer, Granit, has also seen huge success from implementing self-checkout.

 Having a self-checkout option in our stores allows us to give our customers both convenience and choice.

-If you’d like to find out more about whether self-checkout is suitable for your business or have any questions on what we’ve covered above, we’d love to help.
+If you’d like to find out more about whether self-checkout is suitable for your business or have any questions about what we’ve covered above, we’d love to help.

 Let's talk